Part 9 - Switching to Kafka

 Replacing the In-Memory Message Broker With Kafka

-First, add the Kafka broker config to your .env
+First, add the Kafka broker config to your .env file:

 DB_HOST=localhost